FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/check-out-our-docuseries-exploring-the-decentralized-web.md

 **[Episode 3: "Data and User Control"](https://www.youtube.com/watch?v=Tab_vJ6NNGw)**

-In today’s Web2 world, corporations control the majority of user data online.
-In Episode 3 of _Exploring the Decentralized Web_, experts including Sandra Ro of the Global Blockchain Business Council _(original link no longer available)_, Sheila Warren of the [World Economic Forum](https://www.weforum.org/), Mike Masnick of [Techdirt](https://www.techdirt.com/), and Carson Farmer of [Textile](https://linktr.ee/recalllabs)examine users’ ability to control data and information on the decentralized web, and why this transition is critical for the long-term preservation of information.
+In today's Web2 world, corporations control the majority of user data online.
+In Episode 3 of _Exploring the Decentralized Web_, experts including Sandra Ro of the Global Blockchain Business Council _(original link no longer available)_, Sheila Warren of the [World Economic Forum](https://www.weforum.org/), Mike Masnick of [Techdirt](https://www.techdirt.com/), and Carson Farmer of [Textile](https://linktr.ee/recalllabs) examine users' ability to control data and information on the decentralized web, and why this transition is critical for the long-term preservation of information.

 **[Episode 4: "Digital Identity"](https://www.youtube.com/watch?v=jm8y56KMkIw&t=16s)**